tsuriga/imgurArchiver-chrome/README.md

 # imgurArchiver-chrome

-Chrome extension for creating barebone replicas of imgur albums for archiving
+Chrome extension for creating barebone replicas of imgur albums for archiving.
+The created copies are meant to be saved as fully offline versions to one's computer.
+They mimic the appearances and functionality of albums on imgur.

 ## CHANGELOG ##